flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - it needs to be more than "free twitter"
             - seeing people make the same assumptions/maybe mistakes as in previous waves
             - [[mathew lowry]] blog post "am I on the right Mastodon instance?" https://mathewlowry.medium.com/am-i-on-the-right-mastodon-instance-a0aee14ca00f
+        - how to find the right instance remains unsolved
+            - affinity (over which dimensions?)
+                - [[flancian]] similar to the tools for thought map problem
+            - geographical proximity

     - [[flancian]]
         - [[knowledge commons]]
             - attended [[synthesis infrastructures workshop]] last Sunday (thanks [[metasj]] in absentia!)